 Call (352) 392-0788 if you have any questions.

-No. Only 140 students at a time can be a member of Student Support Services.
-Preference is given to students whose mothers or fathers did not graduate from a four-year college, to students from low-income families, and to students with a handicap or disability.
-Also, students that have been at UF and need help in “getting back in the swing” of being a student.
-If you are in doubt, but think you would benefit from Student Support Services, complete the SSS application and contact Dr. Browdy, UF SSS Director, or call (352) 392-0788.
+No. UF SSS can only serve around 144 students at a time due to funding.
+Preference is given to students whose mothers or fathers did not graduate from a four-year college (are first-generation), to students from limited-income families, and to students with a handicap or disability.
+If you are in doubt, but think you would benefit from UF Student Support Services, join an info session, apply on our page, contact Dr. Browdy, UF SSS Director, or call (352) 392-0788.